FuchsiaIO/Docs/source/introduction.rst

 Fuchsia is a Web Application Framework
 ------------------

 Fuchsia is a light-weight toolkit targeting developers who build web applications in PHP.
 Its goal is to provide an environment in which nothing but what is used in your codebase per-request is loaded (lazy-loading).
 It enables developers to logically structure their code while enforcing some coding standards.
+It is a collection of packages developed by AuraPHP, Phinx, Fuchsia, Symphony, and others, glued into a single environment.

 Fuchsia is Free
 ------------------